United Kingdom in the Eurovision Song Contest 1977: Final

 Lyn Paul had previously been a member of The New Seekers when they represented the UK at the Eurovision Song Contest 1972, finishing in 2nd place.
 The band 'Beano' would return to the competition in A Song for Europe 1980 with a change in name to 'Scramble'.
 Nichola Martin and Ann Shirley were the two female members of the trio 'Rags'.
 Both women became instrumental in the success of the Eurovision Song Contest 1981 winners Bucks Fizz.
 Martin herself returned in A Song for Europe 1981 with the group 'Gem' (aka Paris); ironically going up against Bucks Fizz in the competition.

-UK Discography

-Mary Mason – What Do You Say To Love?: CBS SCBS5056.

-The Foundations – Where Were You When I Needed Your Love?: Summit SU100.

-Tony Monopoly – Leave A Little Love: Philips 6006564.

-Lyn Paul – If Everybody Loved The Same As You: Pye 7N45678.

-High Society – Just For You: Polydor 2058857.

-Carl Wayne – A Little Give, A Little Take: Target TGT125.

-Lynsey de Paul & Mike Moran – Rock Bottom: Polydor 2058859.

-Sweet Sensation – You're My Sweet Sensation: Pye 7N45676.

-Val Stokes – Swings And Roundabouts: M.A.M.
-MAM158.